rzmearns/orbviz/README.md

 	* The pointing file is expected to have one header row

 * Constellations
+	* Enable the simulation of an additional constellation
 	* Currently the constellations are hard coded
 	* They can be selected from a drop down list
-	* To clear a constellation, set a blank constellation in the drop down list.
-	* Large constellations will take up to 2mins for the orbits to be propagated
+	* Large constellations can take a long time for the orbits to be propagated, especially if there are many timesteps.

 * Spacecraft Sensor Suite
 	* Currently the sensor suite file used is hardcoded as `spirit.json`